Sumaila: Naqib Al Ashraf of Sumaila (Sarkin Sharifan Sumaila)

 Naqib al-ashraf (نقيب الأشراف) (plural: nuqaba or niqabat) was a governmental post in various Muslim empires denoting the head or supervisor of the descendants of the Islamic prophet Muhammad.
 The descendants of Muhammad were known as ashraf and throughout Islamic history, the ashraf organized themselves into large groups, akin to corporations, throughout the various Muslim territories.
 This was done to ensure their special place in Muslim society and thus maintain their socio-political privileges.

 The office dated back at least to the Mamluk era and was maintained by the Ottoman Empire.
 During the Ottoman era, there was an imperial naqib al-ashraf who appointed subordinate provincial nuqaba al-ashraf.
 The appointments were renewed or changed on an annual basis.
 The official role of the imperial naqib al-ashraf was to keep updated lists of the ashraf and to distribute to the provincial nuqaba al-ashraf the goods and funds that they required to administer the affairs of the ashraf under their respective jurisdictions.
 Ashraf in the Ottoman Empire were accorded special privileges, including personal inviolability, certain tax exemptions and immunity from regular prosecution.
 In the event of a legal complaint against a member of the ashraf, the naqib al-ashraf would prosecute and judge the alleged offender.

 The imperial naqib al-ashraf was typically a member of the ashraf based in the Ottoman capital of Istanbul.
 The naqib al-ashraf played a significant role in the sultanic court ceremonials in Istanbul.

 In Sumaila, the Madinawa clan are serving in the post, they are Islamic Leaders that claimed to be a clan of Sharifian descent and traced their lineage to the family of Muhammad through his grandson Hassan ibn Ali.
 They are related to the Alaouite dynasty of Morocco and are said to have migrated to the Sultanate of Kano in Nigeria due to conflicts and wars within the Moroccan monarchy after the death of Ismail ibn Sharif.
 The claim of being descendants of Muhammad enabled them to be regarded as a kind of nobility, with them becoming privileged in the chieftaincy system of the Kano Emirate.
 They were additionally believed to possess baraka, in Kano Emirate, they are referred to as Awliya Madinawa Malamai by some people, in reference to the city of Medina where they claimed to have originated from, situated in Western Saudi Arabia.
 Most of their ancestors were Islamic saints, the Muallimawa family Dynasty a branch of the Madinawa clan holds the position of Naqib al- ashraf in Sumaila.
-The Sarkin Sharifan Sumaila is Ahmed Abdullahi Aliyu Sumaila who is from the Madinawa Clan paternally through his paternal great-grandfather Limamin Kadawa Malam Abdurrahim Ibrahim Sheeth Ghali.